Allergy hives medicine: understanding treatment options

 Antihistamines are often the first line of defense against allergy hives.
 These medications work by blocking the effects of histamine, a chemical released by the immune system during an allergic reaction.
 Over-the-counter antihistamines such as loratadine, cetirizine, and diphenhydramine can effectively relieve itching and reduce the appearance of hives.

-See also article Allergy research group: advancing understanding and treatment of allergic conditions
+See also article Allergy blood work: understanding the basics and importance

 Corticosteroids